Saadorj/DataScienceProjects/README.md

-# DataScienceProjects
+## Data Science Projects

-# Data Science Projects
+A group of data science projects that cover multiple practical issues of data modelling, feature engineering, data exploration and analysis, a/b testing and model building.